The sanctification of the saints is what distinguishes and sets them apart from those who indulge and revel in the ways of the world.

 Hear me, Levites!
 Now sanctify yourselves, and sanctify the house of the Lord, the God of your fathers, and carry out the filth from the holy place.
 (2 Chronicles 29:5)

-Even though the Levites and the temple of the Lord may not have been given the promised baptism of the Holy Spirit, they were nevertheless types of what was to come: a new nation and different temple.
+Even though the Levites and the temple of the Lord may not have been given the promised baptism of the Holy Spirit, they were nevertheless types of what was to come: a new nation and a different temple.
 Note the correlation in the following two passages from the Old Testament and the New Testament:

 Now therefore, if you will obey my voice and keep my covenant, you shall be my own possession among all peoples; for all the earth is mine, and you shall be to me a kingdom of priests and a holy nation.
 (Exodus 19:5–6a)

-Like living stones be yourselves built into a spiritual house, to be a holy priesthood, to offer spiritual sacrifices acceptable to God through Jesus Christ.....But you are a chosen race, a royal priesthood, a holy nation, God’s own people, that you may declare the wonderful deeds of him who called you out of darkness into his marvelous light.
-(1 Peter 2:5,9)
+Like living stones be yourselves built into a spiritual house, to be a holy priesthood, to offer spiritual sacrifices acceptable to God through Jesus Christ… But you are a chosen race, a royal priesthood, a holy nation, God’s own people, that you may declare the wonderful deeds of him who called you out of darkness into his marvelous light.
+(1 Peter 2:5, 9)

-Sanctification is a term many claiming to be Christians have difficulty coming to grips with because they believe that it means being perfect and they don't want to be perfect.
+Sanctification is a term many claiming to be Christians have difficulty coming to grips with because they believe that it means being perfect—and they don't want to be perfect.
 If they did, they would be perfect because they would take what Lord Jesus said to heart:

 You, therefore, must be perfect, as your heavenly Father is perfect.
 (Matthew 5:48)